Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Time-Reversed Young's Experiment

 \underline{Solution III} (Sol-III): The third practical route is to fabricate a point source capable of precise spatial movement.
 To achieve this, for instance, one could affix a stable point light emitter, such as a quantum dot or an nitrogen-vacancy center in diamond, to the tip of a position-movable cantilever in such as atomic force microscopy.
 Then, the emitter can be laterally positioned with precision, maintaining a stationary position for an equal duration of emission at each point.
 As a consequence, the light intensities detected by the detector $D$ accurately mirror the spatial dynamics of the light source's movement.

 It is evident that the essential objective across these three method categories is to establish a one-to-one correspondence between the captured light and the emitting source's precise spatial coordinates at that particular instance.
-This bit of spatial data information, crucial for the proposed time-reversed Young's experiment, enables the demonstration of diffractionless second-order interference by simply sorting the sequence of intensities or trigger events recorded on detector $D$.
-To facilitate this, we consider a point source $S'$ positioned at coordinates $(-l,y')$ in Fig.~\ref{fig:reversed}(a), emitting light onto the double slits.
-Subsequently, as the light traverses the double slits, it is intercepted by $D$ stationed at coordinates $(L,0)$.
+This bit of spatial data information, crucial for the proposed time-reversed Young's experiment, enables the demonstration of diffractionless second-order interference by simply sorting the sequence of intensities or trigger events recorded on the position-fixed detector $D$.
+To facilitate this, we consider a point source $S'$ positioned at variable coordinates $(-l,y')$ along with different time moments in Fig.~\ref{fig:reversed}(a), emitting light onto the double slits.
+Subsequently, as the light traverses the double slits, it is intercepted by $D$ stationed at fixed coordinates $(L,0)$.
 The total electric field $E_D$ at $D$ now takes the form of

 Again, under the paraxial approximation, we have $r_{S'A}\simeq l+d^2/8l-dy'/2l$, $r_{S'B}\simeq l+d^2/8l+dy'/2l$, and $r_{AD}=r_{BD}\simeq L$.
 Similarly, the optical path difference $dy'/l$ is negligible in the amplitude factors in Eqs.~(\ref{eq:ETA}) and (\ref{eq:ETB}) but cannot be neglected in the phase factors.
 The irradiance recorded at $D$ then assumes the following simpler result,